The Pacific War Online Encyclopedia

 repeated a message word for word except for adding his ship's

-This allowed the cryptanalysts to determine that the code was a
+position.
+This allowed the cryptanalysts to determine that the

 The Japanese military attaché code was also cracked by the British, in early 1942.
 Among other things, this revealed Japanese plans to construct the Burma-Siam railroad.
 Some of the most useful intelligence came in the Tokyo Circular, a digest of Japanese military activity on all fronts that was circulated to Japanese military attachés around the world.